-History comes to life in a corner of North Virginia where National Park Rangers and an excellent interpretive center illuminate the origins of the American Civil War.
+History comes to life at the Manassas battlefield in northern Virginia where National Park Rangers and an excellent interpretive center illuminate the origins of the American Civil War.

 Nine-year-old Jamie recently studied the Civil War in fourth grade and frankly knows more about the topic than his parents.
 During our recent visit, as the Park Ranger led a group on the 30-minute tour of the battlefield, Jamie quietly provided me additional colorful commentary.

 Jamie: “General Burnside had hair that came down on his face, and that’s where the word sideburns comes from.”

 Rangers present an overview of the horrendous battle and explain how both the North and South came to understand that the war would not be won in a single battle.
 Kids then are free to climb onto the cannons and munitions wagons lined up on the Manassas Battlefield.

 Many families take walking tours of the battle sites.
 Daily tours are led by NPS Rangers who focus on either the First Battle or the Second Battle.
 There are also more than 40 miles of hiking and horseback riding trails.
 Take the self-guided driving tour with 12 stops that bring history to life for the mobility-impaired.
 Download the American Battlefield Trust’s free audioguide to enhance the experience at each stop.

 To get another perspective on the battle and the battlefield, the Henry Hill Visitors Center has hourly shows of the 45-minute film, “An End of Innocence,” a reenactment of the death and mayhem that battle brings.
 Narrated by Richard Dreyfus, the film is not particularly gory, but it may be a bit frightening for younger kids.
 If it’s age-appropriate, seeing the film before heading out on the battlefield likely will help kids understand the Ranger’s talk about complicated troop movements and battles.